 That’s why we recommend alternative therapies, as they serve as effective tools for the mind-body-spirit connection.
 One popular therapy that we would like to share with you today is acupuncture.

 Acupuncture is a Chinese practice that dates back more than 3,000 years ago.
 The exact origins aren’t exactly clear, but some say that acupuncture was used to help wounded soldiers overcome chronic illnesses.

 Today, acupuncture is practiced in many medical settings, being used to promote the natural healing process, manage pain and anxiety and weaken an addict’s urge to use drugs or alcohol.
 Acupuncture is also covered by many insurance policies.

 During an acupuncture session, needles are inserted into the skin at various energy points in the body.
 This is believed to increase energy flow along the 14 energy meridians, balancing a person’s life force or chi.

-In modern Western culture, it’s also believed that acupuncture stimulates the nerves, muscles and tissues to release natural painkillers in the body.
-It is the release of these chemicals that is believed to aid in addiction treatment.
+In modern Western culture, it’s also believed that acupuncture stimulates the nerves, muscles, and tissues to release natural painkillers in the body.
+It is the release of these chemicals that are believed to aid in addiction treatment.

 What are the Benefits?

 When acupuncture is used in early treatment, the natural calming agents reduce cravings and can lower the risk of relapse.
 Some patients also have less severe withdrawal symptoms.
 Furthermore, some specialists believe that the Chinese practice can eliminate toxins in the body that have built up from drug abuse.

 Aside from all the physical and mental benefits that acupuncture brings, it can also keep recovering addicts out of the medicine cabinet.
 They may be able to manage pain and anxiety and decrease cravings all without the use of conventional medicine.